placebeyondtheclouds/fpv-offline/README.md

 - clones Betaflight firmware repo and compiles the firmware for the target set in `.env`
 - downloads Bluejay firmware HEXes for the target and PWM set in `.env`
 - clones the reps of ELRS web flasher (and downloads all the artifacts), ESC Configurator, Betaflight Configurator and the Blackbox viewer, builds them at container image build stage.
-Everything is downloaded and baked (except the Bluejay hexes) into the images so the consequent startups are fast.
+Everything is downloaded and baked into the images so the consequent startups are fast.
 - starts the `homepage` container for a convenient [starting page](http://localhost:81)
   <br><img src="./image.png" alt="screenshot" width="50%">